 - Build community and relationships

-- Provide financial support through a $2,500 annual scholarship, renewable up to four years (for eligible students)
+- Provide financial support through a possible $2,500 annual scholarship, renewable up to four years (for eligible students)